 Some behavioral changes which may be signs of depression include:

-- Angry outbursts, sometimes accompanied with shouting, throwing things, hitting, destroying things, etc.
+- Angry outbursts, sometimes accompanied by shouting, throwing things, hitting, destroying things, etc.

 - Agitation or restlessness — pacing, hand-wringing, or an inability to sit still